 - The company identifies their project topic with the outcomes they want for the company.
-Project topics must have an international business or marketing focus.
+Project topics must have an international business, marketing or people (HR) focus.
 This is developed in consultation with academic staff to ensure the topic aligns with our course work and is able to be researched using our business library data.
 (See examples of previous project descriptions in the table below.)

 - The student then scopes and designs their research process.

 - The student spends three days a week, over a five-week period, working at the company.
 During this period they interview stakeholders, gather and analyse information and recommend strategies and actions to help the company move forward.

 - Their findings are written up in a report of 11,000 words.
 Reports are also delivered orally in a presentation to both company representatives and academic staff.

 Ideally, companies hosting students are located in central Auckland.
 They should also have at least 6 to 12 staff.
 Engaging with employees in a working office environment is a key element of the consultancy period.

 The company should provide a supervisor for the student and administrative support to ensure that the placement is a mutually beneficial and pleasant experience.
 Students expect to work independently; however, receiving mentoring from a business person can greatly enrich a student’s learning.
 The company is not required to constantly engage with the University during the project period.

 What is the cost for the host company?

 The consultancy period is unpaid.
 However, the host organisation is expected to cover all work-related (incidental) expenses associated with the placement, including assisting with the student’s transport costs, especially if the workplace is out of central Auckland.